 The fruit of the ocean

 These islands are for sure filled with history.
-We were told many stories about life in the old days on the islands by a very good guide.
+We were told many stories about life in the old days on the islands by an excellent guide.

 Now, this is what some call the highlight of the tour of the Breiðafjarðareyjar islands - the throwing out of the net.
-This was actually quite exciting, two members of the crew threw a net into the ocean and we waited for the catch of the day!
+This was actually quite exciting when two members of the crew threw a net into the ocean, and we waited for the catch of the day!

 The fruit of the ocean

-The crew opened up the sea-urchins and scallops and offered them to the group; fresh and raw and free of charge.
+The crew opened the sea urchins and scallops and offered them to the group, fresh and raw, free of charge.
 Sea-urchin roe, which you can see in my photo above, is considered to be a delicacy and an aphrodisiac.

-Stykkishólmur is 172 km away from Reykjavík if you drive through Vatnaleið mountain pass on road 56 which I will be showing you on our way back.
+Stykkishólmur is 172 km from Reykjavík if you drive through the Vatnaleið mountain pass on road 56, which I will show you on our way back.

 Þingvellir at Þórsnes - the site of the old Þórsnessþing parliament